London, England (CNN) -- Coming clean about your shortcomings at work isn't something that most executives would be keen to confess in a hurry.

-That's the view of U.S. corporate consultant, author and psychologist, Jim Taylor PhD, who argues spending time on those uncomfortable flaws is more beneficial than simply concentrating on improving your strengths.
+That's the view of U.S. corporate consultant and author Jim Taylor who argues spending time on those uncomfortable flaws is more beneficial than simply concentrating on improving your strengths.

 "Without the acknowledgement of weaknesses there is no possibility of change," Taylor told CNN.

 "To really make big gains you have to improve weaknesses.
-Don't be threatened by your weaknesses.
+Don't be threatened by them.
 Use them as information to improve performance."

 Weaknesses, he says, are typically within our control and with some effort we can do something about them.
-Eradicating the leads to better performance, productivity and profitability.
+Eradicating them leads to better performance, productivity and profitability.